Are you trying to figure out the Japan winter packing list?

 I guess the only time one ever needs a down jacket in a tropical country is visiting a snow-themed attraction park.

 Disclaimer: This page may contain affiliate links and I may get a small commission if you decide to make a purchase through my links, at no additional cost to you.
+Please read my Private Policy for more information.
 Thank you!

-Winter Packing List For Japan
+TLDR: Winter Packing List for Japan

 - Thermals